THE MARSHALL LAB

 We are available to provide interactive guest classes at high schools in the San Francisco Bay Area that predominantly serve groups underrepresented in higher education.
 We believe that, for high school students, having direct experience with university students and faculty members makes attending higher education seem like a more achievable and realizable goal.
 When combined with mentoring regarding the academic requirements to enter college and to acquire financial aid, this can do wonders for goal setting and motivation at a critical point in a student’s education.

-If you work at, or know of, a Bay Area high school that would be interested in an interactive guest class from our group, whether in biology, mathematics or computer science, please contact John Marshall at john.marshall@berkeley.edu.
+If you work at, or know of, a Bay Area high school that would be interested in an interactive guest class from our group, whether in biology, mathematics or computer science, please contact John Marshall at [email protected].
 We can also facilitate a partnership with the DREAM Office at the UC Berkeley School of Public Health (SPH).
 The DREAM Office provides a variety of services including mentoring, workshops, advising, opportunities through their newsletter, and assistance with graduate school applications, and has contributed to the proportion of under-represented minority students at the SPH growing significantly over the past decade.
-To contact the DREAM Office directly, please email sphdiversity@berkeley.edu.
+To contact the DREAM Office directly, please email [email protected].